Eliza Allen: Early life

-War experience
+Military service as described in The Female Volunteer

-Eliza describes her exploits, including two tours in the Mexican—American War and a period, still presenting herself as George Mead, in the California gold rush, in her memoir The Female Volunteer; or the Life, Wonderful Adventures and Miraculous Escapes of Miss Eliza Allen, A Young Lady of Eastport, Maine.
+Eliza describes her experiences, including two tours in the Mexican—American War and a period, still presenting herself as George Mead, in the California gold rush, in her memoir The Female Volunteer; or the Life, Wonderful Adventures and Miraculous Escapes of Miss Eliza Allen, A Young Lady of Eastport, Maine.
 But several reputable sources, including a rare-book seller marketing a first edition question whether the book is historical or fiction.
 Others questioning the veracity of Eliza's purported exploits include Robert Walter Johannsen, in To the Halls of the Montezumas: The Mexican War in the American Imagination and Jeanne T. Heidler, in Daily Lives of Civilians in Wartime Early America: From the Colonial Era to the Civil War.

-In her emotional preface, Eliza warns parents against arranging marriages against their children's wishes or forbidding marriages based on love and claims she undertook her adventures in the name of love.
+In her emotional preface, Eliza warns parents against arranging marriages against their children's wishes or forbidding love marriages and claims she undertook her adventures in the name of love.

-For her first tour of duty, Eliza Allen/George Mead joined Gen. Zachary Taylor in Texas.
+For her first tour of duty, Allen, disguised as George Mead, reportedly fought under General Zachary Taylor in Texas.
 Allen was part of the American victory at Monterrey in September 1846.
-When that tour ended without reuniting her with her fiancé, she signed up for a second tour, this time joining Gen. Winfield Scott's spectacular amphibious assault on the Mexican port city of Veracruz (March 1847).
-She suffered a severe sword slash to her shoulder in Cerro Gordo and wound up in a makeshift hospital at the hacienda of Don Alphonzo in Mexico City—next to William, who had also been wounded at Cerro Gordo.
+When that tour ended and Allen was not reunited with her fiancé, she signed up for a second tour, this time joining Gen. Winfield Scott's Siege of Veracruz in March 1847.
+She suffered a severe sword slash to her shoulder at the Battle of Cerro Gordo and wound up in a makeshift hospital at the hacienda of Don Alphonzo in Mexico City—next to William, who had also been wounded at Cerro Gordo.
 Here, she does not reveal herself to William for fear of being discovered, but she does intrigue to test his love for her.